gh0stzk/dotfiles/README.md

 </details>

 ### 🌸Jan
 Jan is inspired mostly that my favorite color is purple and magenta and I love **Cyber Punk colors schemes**.
+The font is a pixel font because i love retro stuff.
 The gtk theme is the same Dracula that also matches this theme.

 |<img src="assets/Shot-27-julio-22-003447.webp" alt="Jan Rice" align="center" width="600px">|<img src="assets/Shot-27-julio-22-003433.webp" alt="Jan Rice" align="center" width="600px">|
 |---|---|